Travelling with Food Allergies: The Ultimate Holiday Checklist

 • “Does this contain [allergen]?”

-• Be assertive, calm, and clear - food allergies are medical, not a personal preference.
+• Be assertive, calm, and clear - food allergies are a medical condition, not a personal food preference.

 Avoid the High-Risk Situations

-Some food environments simply aren’t safe for allergy sufferers.
+Some food environments simply aren’t safe for people with food allergies.

 When in doubt: